Independent Creative Production Grants

 The Sachs Program has limited resources and will therefore not be able to fund all requests.

-Matching funding is strongly encouraged, when possible, but is not required.
+Matching funding is strongly encouraged for project-based proposals, when possible, but is not required.

-The Sachs Program supports a creative, culturally diverse and pluralistic Penn community.
-We are committed to supporting individuals and groups from all races, ethnicities, genders, sexual orientations, religions, disabilities and socioeconomic backgrounds.
+The Sachs Program supports a creative, culturally diverse, and pluralistic Penn community.
+We are committed to supporting individuals and groups from all races, ethnicities, gender identities, sexual orientations, religions, disabilities, and socioeconomic backgrounds.